 In Horizon Cloud, you create desktop assignments to provision virtual desktops to your end users.
-You create floating VDI desktop assignments using the Assignments area of the Horizon Cloud Administration Console.
+You create floating VDI desktop assignments using the Assignments area of the Horizon Universal Console.
 When your Horizon Cloud tenant is configured to use the single-pod type of brokering with your pods in Microsoft Azure, you follow the steps here to create a desktop assignment that brokers the virtual desktop from a single pod.

 For general information about desktop assignments, see About Desktop Assignments for Your Horizon Cloud Environment's Pods in Microsoft Azure.